Available in Arabic Word and PDF

 Please send us copies of any appeals you send and of any responses you receive***

-The situation for freedom of expression and opinion in Saudi Arabia has recently deteriorated with writers and activists being arrested and arbitrarily detained.
-PEN International has long been campaigning for the release of writers in Saudi Arabia, including blogger Raif Badawi, writer Nadhir al-Majid, and lawyer and activist Waleed Abulkhair.
-Writers from elsewhere, including Palestinian poet Ashraf Fayadh and Yemeni social media activist Marwan Almuraisy, are also among those detained.
+The situation for freedom of expression and opinion in Saudi Arabia has recently deteriorated with writers and activists being arrested and arbitrary detained.
+PEN International has long been campaigning for the release of many writers in Saudi Arabia such as Palestinian poet Ashraf Fayadh, blogger Raif Badawi, writer Nadhir al-Majid and lawyer Waleed Abu al-Khair.

 PEN continues to call on the Saudi authorities to protect the rights of all individuals to freely express their views, whether as citizens or foreigners, as protected under international human rights standards.